newwayland/blog/content/post/the-mmt-approach-in-a-nutshell.md

 title: "The MMT Approach in a Nutshell"
 date: 2020-07-20T08:46:41+01:00
-description: "An overview of the Modern Money Theory viewpoint"
+summary: "An overview of the Modern Money Theory viewpoint"
 tags: [mmt, nutshell]

 ---